Fall deadline: February 15

 All non-native speakers of French/Spanish will be required to complete an online proficiency assessment prior to admission.
 Applicants will be contacted by the appropriate course coordinators to schedule this assessment.
 Students who are judged deficient in any of these areas are required to do remedial work.
 New graduate students who are required to do remedial work because of the departmental language proficiency examination will be retested within one year.
 Students must receive a passing score, or their candidacy will be terminated.

-All graduate students will be assigned an advisor by the Director of Graduate Studies at the start of their first semester of graduate study.
+All graduate students will be assigned an advisor by the Director of Graduate School at the start of their first semester of graduate study.

 |Test Type||Total Score||Reading||Listening||Speaking||Writing|

-The following materials submitted via the Graduate Studies online application:
+The following materials submitted via the Graduate School online application: